ruby-cute/ruby-cute/examples/g5k-tutorial.md

 ## First experiment: Infiniband performance test

 Here, we will use **Ruby-cute** to carry out an experiment.
+In this experiment, we will ask for two nodes equipped with infiniband and then, we will perform some performance test using a network benchmark called *NETPIPE*.
 For this particular experiment we have the following requirements:

 - A pair of SSH keys